AhmedSaleh627/Driver-Monitoring-System/README.md

 - Real-time drowsiness detection using a YOLOv8 custom-trained model.
 - Audible alarm to notify the driver.
 - Intuitive GUI for user interaction, allowing the driver to cancel the alert.
-- Automated emergency alert system with location tracking and Twilio API integration for SMS or call notifications.
-- Failsafe mechanism: Sends an alert with location details if the driver fails to respond.
+- Automated emergency call alert system with the driver's location and details if the driver fails to respond. using Twilio and LocationIQ.
 ---

 ## Dataset